crumblingstatue/epick-lite/README.md

 This will build the WASM files and start a simple http server listening at `127.0.0.1:8080`.

 To build without `make` checkout the build instructions in the `Makefile`

-## Demo

-To checkout the latest build of master branch head over to the [web demo](https://vv9k.github.io/epick).

 ## Keyboard shortcuts